ma-sharifi/last-value-price-service/README.md

 * Number of records in a chunks(partitionSize): 1000
 * Number of requests: 1000
 * Number of threads (Concurrent producer): 100

+# Improvement

+* Use Back pressure mechanism.
+Back pressure can help by limiting the queue size (user ArrayBlockingQueue for storage updater with a fixed size) and PriceData Cache(Each entry is belong to one batch, we can fix the size to 100 batch ), thereby maintaining a high throughput rate and good response times for jobs already in the queue.
+Once the queue/cache fills up, clients get a server busy or HTTP 503 status code to try again later.
+* Using Redis/Kafka as publisher/subscriber
+* Use redis as a cache to save our data when we put them in the StorageQueue in order to know which records is waiting to persis into storage.
+* Use Grid computing tools for processing priceData and compare them with Instrument data and send them Queue and Cache.
+There is no need to process them into our application.
+* Use sharding for storing data based on hash function into different storage.
+It means distributed our data base on a hash function, a simple hash function is, if the right bit of id is 0 route the data to cluster storage 0 and if is 1 route the data to cluster storage 1;
+* The most important thing about Map is set the right size when create it, because there is no need to rehash and moved all buckets again; We can set the estimate size based on our real data statistics.
+* Read the database data from slave/guard database ond use master just for inserting data.
+Also we can use Debezium for reading the database log inorder to completely separate read operation from database.
+* Use a unique message for communication with Generic payload to cover every type of objects and error.
+It means client needs always consume one type of object and get the data from its payload.
+For the sake of simplicity used text plane for returning the error response and batchId.
+* The constant numbers in the application should set from the statistics data that is extracted from production environment.
+* Using [toxiproxy](https://github.com/Shopify/toxiproxy) for simulating network conditions.
+Toxiproxy is the tool you need to prove with tests that your application doesn't have single points of failure.

 ## Conclusion
 1- If we have less item per chunk we will have more throughput.